 Lake Marion Fl

-Lake Marion is a lake in the northwest part of Florida in Seminole County near Altamonte Springs, about an hour north of Winter Haven and 15 minutes north of Orlando.
+Lake Marion, Fl, is a lake in the northwest part of Florida in Seminole County near Altamonte Springs, about an hour north of Winter Haven and 15 minutes north of Orlando.

 Lake Marion Creek WMA consists of more than 8,000 acres north and east of Lake Marion in Polk County, 5 miles east of Haines City on SR 580.

-The land was purchased by the South Florida Water Management District and Polk County to protect water and other natural resources.
-Most of the area is hardwood swamp, which makes hunting and other recreational activities challenging.
+The South Florida Water Management District and Polk County purchased the land to protect water and other natural resources.
+Most of the area is a hardwood swamp, which makes hunting and other recreational activities challenging.